Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

 Congestion

-M62 - Severe delays of 13 minutes and delays increasing on M62 Westbound between J32 A639 Colorado Way (Pontefract) and J28 A653 Dewsbury Road (Tingley).
-Average speed 20 mph.
+M62 - Delays of seven minutes and delays increasing on M62 Westbound between J31 A655 (Castleford) and J28 A653 Dewsbury Road (Tingley).
+Average speed 25 mph.

 Incidents